 The teenage 'Swedish Meteor' whose relentless military ambition forged a warrior-king myth and ultimately broke his nation's empire.

-Charles XII ascended the throne at fifteen, and within years, he transformed Sweden from a respected Baltic power into a martial state entirely defined by his own will to conquer.
-Dismissing diplomacy as dishonor, he hurled his superb army against a coalition of Russia, Poland, and Denmark in the Great Northern War.
-His early, stunning victories, like the Battle of Narva where he crushed a much larger Russian force, cemented his image as an invincible tactical genius.
-For years, he campaigned across Eastern Europe, a king without a court, living rough with his soldiers.
-His fatal decision to invade the heart of Russia, however, led to the catastrophic defeat at Poltava in 1709.
-This loss shattered his army and his aura.
+Charles XII took the Swedish throne at fifteen and drove his kingdom into the Great Northern War against Russia, Poland, and Denmark, dismissing diplomacy as dishonor.
+At Narva in 1700, he crushed a much larger Russian force, establishing his reputation as a tactical commander.
+For years he campaigned across Eastern Europe, a king without a court, living rough with his soldiers.
+His decision to invade Russia led to the catastrophic defeat at Poltava in 1709, which shattered his army and his aura.
 He spent years in exile in the Ottoman Empire, a scheming guest, before a mysterious bullet killed him during a siege in Norway.
 His reign left Sweden bankrupt and stripped of its empire, but his defiant, austere character made him a complex national symbol of both tragic ambition and unwavering resolve.

 The biggest hits of 1682